Last update: April 11, 2020.

-These days we are facing an exceptional situation and we know that it causes a lot of concern among families, since many of you have made us aware of your doubts and concerns.
-For this reason at LactApp we have been reviewing the latest recommendations from international disease and breastfeeding experts to provide you with up-to-date information.
+These days we are facing an exceptional situation and we know that this causes a lot of concern among families, since many of you have made us aware of your doubts and concerns.
+Therefore, at LactApp we have been reviewing the latest recommendations from international disease and breastfeeding experts to provide you with up-to-date information.

-We have been able to confirm that the great majority of these organizations conclude that when the mother suffers from the infection and her baby is healthy, or if the mother has been breastfeeding for some time, the recommendation would be to continue breastfeeding, while maintaining the appropriate hygiene measures.
+We have been able to confirm that the great majority of these organizations conclude, that when the mother suffers from the infection or if the mother has been breastfeeding for some time, the recommendation would be to continue breastfeeding, while maintaining the appropriate hygiene measures, such as:

 I’m pregnant, what if I catch it?

-With the existing evidence, it seems that we can state that COVID-19 does not cross the placenta, so it would not cause problems for the baby inside the uterus.
-If you have been in contact with someone who has the disease or suspect that you may have it, we advise you to contact your medical reference team by phone so that they can explain the appropriate measures.
+If you have been in contact with someone who has the disease or suspect that you may have it, we advise you to contact your medical centre by phone so that they can explain the appropriate measures.
+(1)

 As we have said before, we have very little information about the coronavirus.
-International medical authorities warn us that it is not clear whether it is necessary to separate the baby from the mother.
+International medical organisations warn, that the case for a separation of mother and baby is not clear.
 Given the limited evidence of potential complications of the disease in newborns, it is therefore necessary to consider each case individually.
 Thus, in some cases separating mother and baby may be advisable.

 If I am already breastfeeding and become infected, can I still breastfeed?

 It seems that the virus is not transmissible through breast milk.
-It is recommended to observe proper hygiene measures, such as hand washing, wearing a mask during feeding and avoiding contact of your saliva with the baby.
+It is recommended to observe proper hygiene measures as we explained above.

 Does the virus reach the milk?

-As we have seen above, it seems that the virus does not reach the breast milk.
+As we have seen above, it seems that the virus is not found in breastmilk.

 Here you will find links to the most relevant recommendations: